BOBrown/boZhang.github.io/_pages/about.md

 <div style='font-size:14pt; text-align:justify; font-family:Georgia; margin-top: 50pt'>
   <div style='width: 95%; vertical-align: middle; margin-left: 3%'>
-He has published 40+ papers in top-tier international conferences and journals such as CVPR, NeurIPS, ICLR, ICML, ACL, T-PAMI, TIP, TGRS, and IJCV.
-He also serves as a reviewer for several prestigious academic conferences and journals, including CVPR, ECCV, ICCV, NeurIPS, ICLR, ICML, ACL etc. He led the development of the 3DTrans general scene representation open-source project, which won the Waymo Challenge international competition and accumulated over 3k stars.
+He has published 40+ papers in top-tier international conferences and journals such as CVPR, ICLR, ICML, ACL, T-PAMI, TIP, and IJCV.
+He also actively contributes to the academic community as an AE or reviewer for leading conferences and journals.
+He led the development of the InternAgent/Intern-Discovery/3DTrans open-source project, which won the Waymo Challenge international competition and accumulated over 3k stars.
 He is currently exploring the fundamental nature of reasoning and innovation in large models, while striving to develop innovator-level agents.
   </div>
 </div>